Hussain0327/Research-agent/README.md

-# AI Research Agent (Quant Edition) with Market Data and Charts
+# AI Research Agent with Market Data and Charts

 A quant newsletter generator that uses LLMs, live market data (Yahoo Finance and FRED), and inline charts.
 Configured through `.env`.
 Built for researchers, traders, and founders who care more about data than hype.